htop-dev/htop/README.md

     enable hwloc support for CPU affinity; disables affinity support
     - dependency: *libhwloc*
     - default: *no*
+  * `--enable-backtrace`:
+    enable showing backtraces of a process
+    - default: *no*
+    - possible values:
+      - unwind-ptrace: use **libunwind-ptrace** to get backtraces
   * `--enable-static`:
     build a static htop binary; hwloc and delay accounting are not supported
     - default: *no*